yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 Oh, they are in the evening or on the weekend?
 Okay, but where is my overtime compensation then?

 There is no compensation provided?
-Well, sorry, I don't think we can continue working together.
-I value my own time too much."
+Well, sorry, I don't think I can join.
+I value my own time too much.
+Just like you value yours."

-### You Drink There
+### You Drink Alcohol

 I'm not a doctor to talk about the dangers of alcohol.
 All people are different.
-Alcohol turns some of them into stupid monkeys and eventually kills them.
+Alcohol turns most of them into stupid monkeys and eventually kills them.
 But, who knows, maybe it makes others really smart and healthy?
 I'm not to judge.

-However, what I know for sure is that it's really bad idea to drink with your colleagues and, especially, with your boss.
+However, I know for sure that it's really bad idea to drink with your colleagues and, especially, with your boss.

 When you are drunk, your start doing stupid things.
 I was a witness of such things quite often.

-They can be relatively innocuous (like one my colleague who tore to shreds all the money from his wallet trying to prove that money do not matter).
+They can be relatively innocuous (like once my colleague tore to shreds all the money from his wallet trying to prove that money do not matter).
 Sometimes, however, they can be really dangerous, at least for your reputation, not to speak about your life.

 Do not want to tarnish your reputation?
 Stay away from team buildings.

 ### To Summarize

-The article is not about you because you really like the corporate events?
-Please, leave a comment, I would like to know the reason why you _sincerely_ like them.
+Team building is very dangerous, because, being fully a job, it pretends to be a party.

+As many people mistakenly believe it's a party, they do things which, in a long run, are harmful for their career.

+In particular, they show that they are ready to work for free by not requesting money for a team building participation.
+Also, they often behave in too casual, non-professional manner.
+Finally, sometimes they even destroy their reputation by doing stupid things while being drunk.

+What is your experience?
+Do you participate in team buildings?
+What makes personally you to take part in them?